Brunswick Business Snapshot

 Background

-During the 1990's town of Brunswick Heads experienced a significant downturn, with 13 empty shops in 1997.
-In 1999 a Community and economic development strategy was developed by the Chamber of Commerce and implemented over the next four years..
-A combination of factors, including the town bypass, the 1997-1998 Sense of Place Project, implementation of the 1999-2003 Community Economic Development Plan, the Chinderah to Yelgun highway upgrade, the seachange phenomenon and ongoing assistance from the Department of State and Regional Development all contributed to considerable economic revitalisation by 2003.
+During the 1990's the town of Brunswick Heads experienced a significant downturn, with 13 empty shops in 1997.
+In 1999 a Community and Economic Development Strategy was developed by the Chamber of Commerce and implemented over the next four years.
+A combination of factors, including the town bypass, the 1997-1998 Sense of Place Project, implementation of the 1999-2003 Community Economic Development Plan, the Chinderah to Yelgun highway upgrade, the seachange phenomenon and ongoing assistance from the Department of State and Regional Development, all contributed to considerable economic revitalisation by 2003.

 The third Business Survey was conducted in October/November 2009.

-Pieter Verasdonck, from Industry and Investment NSW launched the findings of the 20009 BRE Survey, at a launch and presentation on Wed 9th December held at the Hotel Brunswick.
-The BRE survey was jointly funded by I&I NSW and the Chamber and the launch was sponsored by Eagle insurance Brokers, the Hotel Brusnwick and TURSA.
+Pieter Verasdonck, from Industry and Investment NSW, launched the findings of the 2009 BRE Survey at a presentation on Wed 9th December 2009 held at the Hotel Brunswick.
+The BRE survey was jointly funded by I&I NSW and the Chamber of Commerce and the launch was sponsored by Eagle insurance Brokers, the Hotel Brunswick and TURSA.

 Findings